Pomax/msfs-simconnect-api-wrapper/README.md

   marking: runway marking, as string (can be a number, or cardinal direction)
   ILS: {
     type: ILS type as string
-    ICAO": ICAO code for this approach's ILS region": ICAO region for this approach's ILS
+    icao: ICAO code for this approach's ILS region": ICAO region for this approach's ILS
   }
 }